zhenpython/Data-Analysis-Practice/README.md

 A collection of beginner-friendly data analysis projects created to practice data cleaning, exploration, visualization, and extracting insights using Python.

 This repository contains multiple hands-on projects using real-world datasets to improve practical data analysis skills and build a strong portfolio.
+Some contains projects inspired from: https://roadmap.sh/data-analyst/projects
 ---

 ## Goals of This Repository